mrkajetanp/text-editor/TASKS.md

 ## Bux Fixes

+* Fix splitting the line when visual cursor is at the start of the gap
-* Handle number of lines longer than window height
+* Handle number of lines longer than the height of the window

 ## Improvements